StamusNetworks/stamus_for_splunk/README.md

 ## Introduction

-Stamus Networks App for Splunk® is an application designed for Suricata sensors users, including SELKS users, and Stamus Network Detection and Response (Stamus NDR) users.
+Stamus Networks App for Splunk® is an application designed for Suricata sensors users, including SELKS users, and Stamus Security Platform users.

 ## Installation